-TAXING CAPITAL GAINS MADE BY NON-RESIDENTS DISPOSING OF UK COMMERCIAL AND RESIDENTIAL PROPERTY FROM APRIL 2019-FINANCE BILL UPDATE - JULY 2018
+TAXING CAPITAL GAINS MADE BY NON-RESIDENTS DISPOSING OF UK COMMERCIAL AND RESIDENTIAL PROPERTY FROM APRIL 2019 -A BOMBSHELL

-- The "indirect disposal" rule will apply where an entity is "property rich" which is broadly where 75% or more of its gross asset value at disposal is represented by UK real estate and the person holds, or has held at some point within the previous two years, a 25% or greater interest in the entity; - For indirect disposals it was originally proposed that there would be a reporting requirement on certain third-party advisors who have sufficient knowledge of the transaction.
-This proposal has been shelved for the time being. - It should be noted that non-resident owners of UK residential or commercial property who acquire or develop the property for sale i.e. "traders" in UK real estate are already subject to UK corporation tax or income tax depending on the precise facts and subject to the application of any relevant double tax treaty. - An anti-forestalling rule currently applies to certain arrangements entered into on or after 22 November 2017 to counteract arrangements that seek to avoid the new charge on non-residents through exploiting tax treaties.
+- The "indirect disposal" rule will apply where an entity is "property rich" which is broadly where 75% or more of its gross asset value at disposal is represented by UK real estate and the person holds, or has held at some point within the previous five years, a 25% or greater interest in the entity; - For indirect disposals there will be a reporting requirement on certain third-party advisors who have sufficient knowledge of the transaction. - It should be noted that non-resident owners of UK residential or commercial property who acquire or develop the property for sale i.e. "traders" in UK real estate are already subject to UK corporation tax or income tax depending on the precise facts and subject to the application of any relevant double tax treaty. - An anti-forestalling rule will apply to certain arrangements entered into on or after 22 November 2017 to counteract arrangements that seek to avoid the new charge on non-residents through exploiting tax treaties.
 The Government is particularly concerned with countries with treaties that would override the intended "indirect disposal" charge. - The new rules will also be protected by a targeted anti-avoidance rule aimed at defeating all arrangements entered into the main or one of the main purposes of which is to secure that gains are not subject to the new tax. - However, the Government say that those who are currently exempt from all UK capital gains tax (for example, overseas pension funds) or otherwise not in the scope of UK tax for reasons other than being non-resident, will continue to be exempt or out of scope.
-The enabling legislation giving effect to this is yet to be published.